 Plan appropriate county facilities commensurate with the ability of the county to fund them.

-Provide County facilities and services in a manner that supports future growth based on the land use element.
+Provide county facilities and services in a manner that supports future growth based on the land use element.

 The land use element of the comprehensive plan must be periodically reassessed to ensure that land use is coordinated and consistent with the financing plan within the capital facilities element and to ensure probable funding does not fall short of meeting existing needs.

 Correctly time and size capital facilities to provide adequate growth capacity and to avoid expensive remedial action.

 OBJECTIVE 1-C: Environmental Impacts.
-When designing and locating public facilities, procedures will be followed to avoid all possible adverse impacts and follow mitigation sequencing to mitigate any unavoidable adverse impacts on the environment and other public facilities.
+When designing and locating public facilities, procedures will be followed to avoid all possible adverse impacts; mitigation sequencing will be followed to mitigate any unavoidable adverse impacts on the environment and other public facilities.

 POLICIES:

-1. Impacts on critical areas, natural resource lands, and transportation systems should be considered and adverse impacts avoided to the greatest extent possible and mitigate unavoidable adverse impacts.
+1. Impacts on critical areas, natural resource lands, and transportation systems should be considered, and adverse impacts avoided to the greatest extent possible, and unavoidable adverse impacts should be mitigated.

 2. Public facilities should be sited with the least disruption to critical areas and natural resource lands.